$ ~/cicdcalculator

 Total monthly cost at three team sizes

-The numbers below assume Linux 2-core runners, 21 working days per month, and a moderate build cadence per developer.
-They include the GitHub Actions $0.002 platform fee added in March 2026 and the Team plan included allowance.
+The numbers below assume Linux 2-core runners, 21 working days per month, and a moderate build cadence per developer (roughly 5,000 / 30,000 / 120,000 monthly minutes at the three sizes).
+GitHub Actions uses the post-January-2026 all-in rate of $0.006 per Linux minute and the Team plan included allowance; Buildkite uses $30 Pro seats plus always-on agents.

 5-dev team